guilhermeprokisch/Cogitable/README.md

 </p>

-# CoGitable Note Taking - In Development
+# Cogitable Note Taking - In Development
-CoGitable is a set of tools to make Github Issues a personal Note Taking system.
+Cogitable is a set of tools to make Github Issues a personal Note Taking system.

 ## Components: